kpphillips/aps-mcp/README.md

    tail -n 50 -f ~/Library/Logs/Claude/mcp*.log
    ```

+## Requirements
+- Python 3.11 or higher
+- Dependencies listed in requirements.txt

 ## System Architecture

 This MCP server acts as a bridge between Claude AI and the Autodesk APS platform.
 The diagram below illustrates how data flows through the system: